notwaldorf/notwaldorf.github.com/_posts/2021-10-15-hashicollab.markdown

 <hr>
 <div class="floatie-bit">
   <img alt="a grid of squaares, with some of the cells being a letter in the name" src="/images/hashicollab/v2_1.webp">
   <p>Grids of squares with letters.
-A bit boring, a bit "not a fan of cutting off letters in principle".
+A bit boring, a bit "not a fan of cutting off letters on principle".
 This image is really good at showing the letter distribution algorithm that all the grids are using: it's mostly centered around the center horizontal line, and then spreads out randomly outwards and downwards from there.
 </p>
 </div>
 <hr>